Popular Subject Areas

-- The IBP program is a business program that offers 6 ECTS-credit business courses to ISA and other visiting international students.
-You may take any number of IBP courses, however the UPF recommends that you only take either Economics or Finance, and not both, as the content is somewhat similar.
+- The ECSI program is a business program that offers 6 ECTS-credit business courses to ISA and other visiting international students.
+You may take any number of ECSI courses, however the UPF recommends that you only take either Economics or Finance, and not both, as the content is somewhat similar.

 LANGUAGE COURSES AND PLACEMENT EXAMS